pkErbynn/design-pattern-java/README.md

     * helps put focus on how objects are interconnected than the control flow
         * eg. Iteration of items
 * concerned with algorithms and which object is assigned a task
+* has 2 types
-    * behavioral class patterns uses _inheritance_ to describe algorithms and flow of control
+    * behavioral class patterns: uses _inheritance_ to describe algorithms and flow of control
-    * behavioral object patterns uses _composition_ to describe how group of objects cooperate to perform a single task that no single object can do it alone
+    * behavioral object patterns: uses _composition_ to describe how group of objects cooperate to perform a single task that no single object can do it alone
 * terms: loosely coupled => less dependencies, easy to maintain, change to one doesn't affect another...cohesive => relate to responsibility, focus of an object. highly cohesive object is one with many responsibilities/doing too many things. difficult to modify, fix bug and maintain
 * made  of **11 patterns**:
     1. Chain of Responsibility